JPWarr7/asteroids/README.md

 # Asteroids

-A simple recreation of the Atari classic "Asteroids" made with Python and Pygame
+A simple recreation of the Atari classic "Asteroids" made with Python and Pygame.
+Source code used from Real Python, and altered the png files, the velocity and acceleration functions, the audio files, and added other small details.

 ## Installation